openstack/magnum/doc/source/install-guide-from-source.rst

 .. important::

-   Magnum creates VM clusters on the Compute service (nova), called bays.
+   Magnum creates groupings of Nova compute instances, called clusters.
 These VMs must have basic Internet connectivity and must be able to reach magnum's API server.
 Make sure that Compute and Network services are configured accordingly.